Rotzlucky/PixelWizards/_lessons/lesson1.md

 print("You are going to be an awesome game developer!")
 ```

-3. Save the file by clicking "File" then "Save As..." and name it `greeting.py`
+3. Save the file (Cmd+S on Mac)
-4. Run the program by clicking "Run" then "Run Module" (or press F5)
+4. Run the program by right-clicking and choosing "Run 'greeting'" or pressing the green play button
-5. When asked, type your name and press Enter
+5. When asked in the output panel, type your name and press Enter

 Amazing!
 You've created a program that interacts with the user!